Master of Arts in Counseling

 Department of School, Family and Mental Health Professions

-- Pupil Personnel Services Credential (PPS) - 48 units
+- Pupil Personnel Services (PPS) - 48 units

-- Pupil Personnel Services Credential with Licensed Professional Clinical Counselor (LPCC) eligibility - 63 units
+- PPS credential with Licensed Professional Clinical Counselor (LPCC) eligibility - 63 units

 School counseling students plan to work as professional counselors in elementary, middle, and high school settings or in agencies serving school-aged children and their families.
 Candidates develop knowledge and skills in student advocacy as well as in the design, implementation, and evaluation of comprehensive, results-based guidance and counseling programs for diverse student populations.